mkhuda/wp-custom-brand/README.md

 ## Usage
 1. Clone this plugin
-...
-Just clone it into your plugins folder `wp-content/plugins/` ...
-Rename it as you want. `git clone https://github.com/mkhuda/wp-custom-brand.git 'brand'`
+⋅⋅⋅Just clone it into your plugins folder `wp-content/plugins/` ⋅⋅⋅Rename it as you want. `git clone https://github.com/mkhuda/wp-custom-brand.git 'brand'`
 2. Make sure that cloned plugin are permissivable with `chmod` or `chown`
 3. Activate installed plugin
 4. Last is to just update the *Permalinks Setting* on `WordPress Settings` before you get in Rocks!